zeynalhajili/50-Days-of-Python-A-challenge/README.md

-In this repository we will add different python exercices from internet
+In this repository we will add different python exercices from book called "50 Days of Python A challenge"

-Content in order

-* 50 Days of Python A challenge a Day2.pdf